Slow Down, You Move Too Fast!

 Now, six years post-divorce, I have gotten off the emotional rollercoaster called relationship breakdown and a cooler head prevails.
 My advice to her: slow down, you move too fast!

 What’s the rush to get a divorce?
 Unless you or your children are in physical danger, why rush?
 Divorce can be a permanent solution to a temporary problem.

 When my marriage was breaking up, we both got on the merry go round and didn’t know how to get off.
 I hurt him.
 He hurt me.
 I hurt him again.
 He one upped me.
 And so on and so on and so on.
-If only we had someone that loved us both sit us down, shake us, and say, “Get off the ride!”
+If only we had someone sit us down, shake us, and say, “Get off the ride!”

 Think about how things will be down the road a few years after the dissolution.
-A new girlfriend or husband.
+Visualize a new girlfriend or husband.
 Children from other relationships blended into your family.
 Financial upset.
 Loneliness.
 Regret.
 It is estimated that within five years, one-third of divorced couples regret their decision to split.

 While the grass may look greener on the other side, remember that’s because of the manure.

 Slow down.
 What’s the rush?
 You have plenty of time for forever.